ujjwalguptaofficial/fortjs-doc/docs/tutorial/authentication.md

 e.g - if session is present then fulfill the request otherwise redirect to login page or send a text response with http code 401.

 We can take the above concept and divide into [component](/tutorial/components).
 So that we dont need to write in every method.
-We can use shield or guard - this completely depends upon application.
+We can use shield or guard - this completely depends upon requirement.

 Let's consider that we want to restrict at controller level and for this we need to create a [shield](/tutorial/shield) -